omarreis/vsop2013/gravityIntegration/README.md

      Vi+1 = Vi + Ai * DT    <-- speed vector acceleration
      goto to next i

-This is called Euler integration.
-It looks ok, but speeds ends up being systematically off the mark, resulting in continuous drift in position from actual values.
+This is called *Euler* method.
+It looks ok, but speeds ends up being systematically off the mark, resulting in continuous drift in positions from actual values.

 A better calculation method is the so called *leapfrog* integration.
 It also starts with P0 ( position at time 0), but uses V1/2 ( speed at time DT/2 )